FelixOtieno-r/-Directory-Tree-Analyzer/README.md

 Simple interface - Easy-to-use menu system

-Requirements
+#Requirements
 Python 3.6 or higher (usually comes pre-installed on Mac/Linux)

 No additional libraries needed - uses only Python's built-in modules

-Installation
+#Installation
 Download the program:

-bash
-# Copy the code from folder_analyzer.py
+Copy the code from folder_analyzer.py
-# Save it to your computer
+Save it to your computer
 Save as a Python file:

 Open any text editor (Notepad, VS Code, TextEdit, etc.)